latex3/tagging-project/documentation/prototype-usage-instructions.md

 the dummy file should then be renamed to `<file>-mathml.html`.

-Even if using pdfLaTeX for the final document, you may prefer to use LuaLaTeX for an intitial run as LuaLaTeX will write out a version of the file with MathML already generated.
+Even if using pdfLaTeX for the final document, you may prefer to use LuaLaTeX for an initial run as LuaLaTeX will write out a version of the file with MathML already generated.
 If needed this MathML may still be edited and the file renamed to `<file>-mathml.html` .